ja-cerecedo/wordcloud_files/README.md

 For project 2, I will use all the articles titles from the same dataset and do a text mining analysis with Shiny Word Cloud to have a clear view of what are the most common themes in each journal by analyzing each individually and in the field of entrepreneurship by analyzing all titles from the 3 journals together.

-Complete report file in .pdf and .doc
+Complete report file in Project 2.pdf and Project 2.doc in this same repository.